fbpx

 What is CORE doing to support humanitarian needs along the U.S.Mexico border?

 CORE has been working with local partners and government authorities to meet the surge demand of families, unaccompanied children and individuals seeking safety and humanitarian support along the U.S.-Mexico border.
 We’ve supported Haitians, Central and South Americans, and others in search of refuge beyond the borders of their home countries, many of whom are escaping violence, political and social instability, and lack of economic opportunity.
-Our teams have primarily delivered warm meals, hygiene supplies and cash assistance to ensure families are able to acquire the items they need as they’re stuck in limbo.
-We will continue to work with local partners to identify gaps and expand upon our outreach as needed.
+Our teams have delivered water, warm meals, hygiene supplies, medicines, and cash assistance to urgently support those in need.
+We continue to work with local partners to identify gaps and expand upon our outreach as needed.

-Along the border in Del Rio, El Paso, Ciudad Juarez, and Tijuana, CORE has supported over 2,750 individuals to date
+Along the border in Del Rio, El Paso, Ciudad Juarez, and Tijuana, CORE has supported over 42,000 individuals to date.

 people received humanitarian assistance